misokg/NIPS2017/README-draft.md

 ```
 for the noisy variant proposed in the MISO paper.

-The results are stored in a pickled dictionary in the same folder.
+The results are stored in a pickled dictionary in the current working directory.
 The filename is output when the program starts.
-Note that the last figure must be a nonnegative integer.
-It is used for the filename, e.g., when running multiple replications.
+Note that the last parameter is a nonnegative integer that is used for the filename, e.g., when running multiple replications.

 ## Citation